Joseph W Craft III Foundation

 Since this foundation operates on an invitation-only basis, success in receiving funding depends on:

-1. Personal Connection: Virtually all major grants appear to flow to organizations where Joseph or Kelly Craft have a personal connection, particularly as alumni, board members, or community members
+1. Personal Connection: Virtually all major grants appear to flow to organisations where Joseph or Kelly Craft have a personal connection, particularly as alumni, board members, or community members

-2. Alignment with Free Enterprise Philosophy: Organizations that promote individual responsibility, economic freedom, and opportunity creation align with the foundation's stated mission
+2. Alignment with Free Enterprise Philosophy: Organisations that promote individual responsibility, economic freedom, and opportunity creation align with the foundation's stated mission

 3. Educational Focus: Higher education institutions, particularly those developing future business leaders or promoting free enterprise principles, appear to be priority recipients

-4. Kentucky and Oklahoma Presence: Strong preference for organizations serving these states, particularly Eastern Kentucky (Craft's birthplace region)
+4. Kentucky and Oklahoma Presence: Strong preference for organisations serving these states, particularly Eastern Kentucky (Craft's birthplace region)

-5. Clear Impact on Opportunity Creation: Craft's Giving Pledge statement emphasizes "breaking barriers and providing opportunities" - programs demonstrating this impact align with his vision
+5. Clear Impact on Opportunity Creation: Craft's Giving Pledge statement emphasises "breaking barriers and providing opportunities" - programmes demonstrating this impact align with his vision

 6. Track Record of Excellence: Major recipients like University of Kentucky and Morehead State University are established institutions with proven track records